alternetsoft/AlternetUI/README.md

 ------------

-Steps needed to build AlterNET UI
+How to build AlterNET UI

 - 3 build machines are needed: Windows, macOS, Linux.
+- On all machines installations of .NET SDK 8.0, 6.0, 7.0 are required.
 - First, AlterNET UI need to be built on all 3 platforms.
 - Then, to build the final packages, the artifacts (build results) from the 3 platforms need to be combined together in the last, final step.